Oversight Advisory Committee

 Selection criteria centered on the relevant expertise of candidates, with gender and geographical balance among the membership given priority consideration.
 Recognizing that the OAC is comprised of four members, geographical balance is also managed and maintained through subsequent appointments as terms of incumbents come to an end and new members are appointed.

-The three OAC members actually with expertise in auditing, risk management, control and evaluation are:
+The four OAC members actually with expertise in auditing, risk management, control and evaluation are:

-Ms Wild is a member of the Institute of Chartered Accountants in England and Wales and has extensive experience advising chief executives on oversight and risk management while serving as a member of oversight committees at UNDP, ILO and WMO.
+Ms Hilary WILD, Chairperson (United Kingdom): Ms Wild is a member of the Institute of Chartered Accountants in England and Wales.
 She is the vice-chair and chair of the audit and finance committee of the board of the World Agroforestry Center.
-Her professional career also encompasses senior financial management roles in investment banking and asset management as well as in UNICEF and WHO.Back to top
+She gained extensive experience advising chief executives on oversight and risk management while serving as a member of oversight committees at UNDP, ILO and WMO.
+Her professional career encompasses senior financial management roles in investment banking and asset management as well as in UNICEF and WHOBack to top